mallory/e2ee/draft-e2ee.md

 The software of the end-to-end encrypted system can be trusted
 --------------------------------------------------------------

-A way by which users can check that a system does not have a "backdoor" or is performing in accordance to cryptographic protocols' specifications is by making them opensource.
-Opensource allows users to openly analyse the system and be assured of it.
+A way by which users can check that a system does not have a "backdoor" or is performing in accordance to cryptographic protocols' specifications is by making them open source.
+Open source allows users to openly analyse the system and be assured of it.
 However, while some users might be able to do so, many users lack the technological knowledge needed to analyse source code.
 It is vital that systems provide public security analyses of their source code enabling reproducible audits and investigations that can be published and peer reviewed.

 Pattern inference is minimised